 Barley straw is the preferred bedding for healthy donkeys.
 Barley straw is lower in feed value than oat straw, but higher than wheat straw.
-It is comfortable for the donkeys to lie on and it drains reasonably well.
+It is comfortable for the donkeys to lie on and drains reasonably well.
 If barley straw is not available it is acceptable to use oat or wheat straw.
 Straw is the cheapest form of bedding.
 If donkeys have respiratory problems or require dieting then, having consulted your veterinary surgeon, a dust free, particle bedding should be used.
-However, you will need to purchase barley straw for the donkeys to eat, so it is convenient to also use it for bedding wherever possible.
+Donkeys suffering from respiratory illness will need to be fed an alternative to barley straw (see feeding donkeys with respiratory conditions).

-Donkeys require a floor level feed bin or corner floor feeder situated so that feed cannot get soiled.
-The use of a hay net is not advisable as it is better for donkeys to eat from the floor and hay nets, when empty, can become dangerous for the donkey.
-Place enough straw in the feeder so that they can browse through it, there will be no waste as the remainder can be used for bedding.
-If possible, position the feeder so that the donkey's feet are not on the bedding while they are eating, so they have chance to dry out.
-In the winter you may need to add a small amount of hay to the straw in the feeder if your donkeys are not maintaining their body condition with the grass and straw based diet.
+Donkeys require a floor level feed bin or corner floor feeder, situated to prevent feed being soiled.
+Small hole haynets can be used with donkeys, but should be tied at a comfortable height to avoid lifting the head too high, but also not so low that the donkey is at risk of getting tangled up in it.
+Place enough straw in the feeder so that they can browse through it; there will be no waste as the remainder can be used for bedding.
+If possible, position the feeder so that the donkey's feet are not on the bedding while they are eating, so they have a chance to dry out.
+In the winter you may need to add a small amount of hay to the straw in the feeder if your donkeys are not maintaining their body condition with the grass and straw-based diet.

-Be aware of the risks of laminitis from excessive consumption of grass or cereal based feeds (stressed grass i.e. frosty conditions can also increase the threat of laminitic attack.)
+Be aware of the risks of laminitis from excessive consumption of grass or cereal grain-based feeds (stressed grass ie frosty conditions can also increase the threat of laminitic attack.)
 Donkeys are particularly at risk of this condition during the spring and autumn when the grass is rich and growing quickly.
 Fields which have been previously fertilised may pose a greater threat.
-Spring and autumn, however, are not the only "risk periods".
+Spring and autumn, however, are not the only 'risk periods'.
 Whenever grass is growing well it may be a potential problem.

 Get to know your donkey's feet!
 Pick them up and remove all the muck and stones daily.
 Find a farrier who regularly trims donkeys' feet; ask him to visit every 6-10 weeks.
 If your donkey has specific problems they may require more frequent visits.

 Free advice and support on caring for donkeys is provided by contacting our welfare team.
-The Donkey Sanctuary also has a dedicated team of 45 regional and area welfare officers throughout the UK and Northern Ireland who provide help to donkey owners, free of charge and run donkey care workshops natrionwide.
+The Donkey Sanctuary also has a dedicated team of welfare advisers throughout the UK who provide help to donkey owners, free of charge and run donkey care workshops nationwide.